Spyro: A Hero's Tail: Legacy

-According to a 2019 Game Informer piece by Andrew Reiner, Spyro: A Hero's Tail was part of a dark era in the franchise post-trilogy where developers switched between games, "none capable of delivering the magic fans have come to expect."
-He wrote that it lacked the "heart and soul" of the first three games, suffering in flow.
+According to a 2019 Game Informer piece by Andrew Reiner, A Hero's Tail was part of a "dark" era for the Spyro franchise following the critical and commercial success of the initial trilogy of titles produced by Insomniac Games; this period saw the series being handed to multiple development studios, "none capable of delivering the magic fans have come to expect".
+He wrote that while A Hero's Tail looks and plays like the original games, it lacks their "heart and soul" and its "flow isn't right".

-Following completion, Eurocom considered developing another Spyro game, but plans for a Pirates of the Caribbean adaptation got in the way.
+Following completion, Eurocom considered developing another Spyro game, but the studio ultimately chose to prioritise a Pirates of the Caribbean adaptation instead.